Pluribus Technologies Extends Forbearance Agreement

 Pluribus Technologies Corp (TSE:PLRB) has released an update.

-Pluribus Technologies Corp. has announced an amendment to its forbearance agreement with the National Bank of Canada, extending the forbearance period to November 7, 2024.
-The company focuses on acquiring and operating small business-to-business technology companies while adapting its growth strategies to market conditions.
+Pluribus Technologies Corp. has announced an extension to its forbearance agreement with the National Bank of Canada, allowing more time to address its secured credit agreement.
+The company continues to focus on acquiring and growing small, profitable business-to-business technology firms despite current market challenges.

 For further insights into TSE:PLRB stock, check out TipRanks’ Stock Analysis page.